NCERT Solutions Class 8 English Chapter 6 – Free PDF Download

 (iv) Jody asked Mill-wheel if he would help him find the fawn.

-(v) Jody said to Mill-wheel that it was up here that Pa got bitten by the snake.
+(v) Jody asked Mill-wheel if it was up there that Pa got bitten by the snake.

 Look at these two sentences.

 The first sentence has an intransitive verb, a verb without an object.

 The second sentence has a transitive verb.
 It has a direct object.
 We can ask: “What did it turn?”
 You can answer: “Its head.
 It turned its head.”

 Say whether the verb in each sentence below transitive or intransitive.
 Ask yourself a ‘what’ question about the verb, as in the example above.
 (For some verbs, the object is a person, so ask the question ‘who’ instead of ‘what’).

 (ii) The fawn wobbled after him.

 (v) He dipped his fingers in the milk.